CalebClauson/text-rpg/README.md

-## Text RPG (Python + Tkinter)
+# Text RPG (Python + Tkinter)

-WIP - Currently in active development
+A text-based RPG built with Python and Tkinter as I continue learning how to create more structured, interactive, and data-driven applications.

 ## Overview

-This is a text based RPG built with Python and Tkinter as I continue learning how to create more structured, interactive, and data driven applications.
+This project started as a simple combat idea and has gradually grown into a small multi-file RPG with a graphical interface, turn-based combat, progression systems, save/load support, and a more organized GUI-driven flow.

-The game uses a graphical interface for turn based combat and relies on JSON files for storing moves, enemies, items, and save data.
-The project has gradually grown from a simple combat idea into a small multi file RPG with progression, enemy generation, save/load support, and a cleaner GUI driven flow.
+The game uses JSON files for storing moves, enemies, items, and save data, which helps keep the project flexible and easier to expand.

 ## Purpose